Battle of Minden: Topography

-In 1759, the fortified city of Minden, now the Innenstadt (inner city) of modern Minden, was situated at the confluence of the Weser, which flows from south to north, and the Bastau, a marshy tributary rivulette.
-The Bastau drains into the Weser from west to east, roughly parallel with, and south of, the western arm of modern Germany's Midland Canal, where it crosses the Weser at Minden, north of the Innenstadt via the second largest water bridge in Europe).
-The Battle of Minden took place on the plain immediately in front of the city and its fortifications, to its northwest, with the Weser and Bastau lying behind the city to its east and south respectively.
+The city of Minden lies at the confluence of the northwards flowing Weser and the Bastau, a marshy tributary rivulette coming from the west.
+The Battle of Minden took place on the plain in front of the city and its fortifications to its northwest, with the Weser and Bastau lying behind the city to its east and south respectively.

-On the 31st, the French troops under Contades' direct command had their positions west of the Weser and south of the Bastau, crossing to the north over five pontoons during the night and early morning of the 1st.
-The French under the junior marshal, de Broglie, were stationed astride the Weser.
-Some were occupying Minden on the 31st, while the remainder, stationed east of the Weser, crossed over to join them during the night.
+On the 31 of July, the French troops under Contades' direct command had their positions west of the Weser and south of the Bastau, crossing to the north over five pontoons during the night and early morning of the 1 of August.
+The French under the junior marshal De Broglie were stationed astride the Weser.
+Some were occupying Minden on the 31 of July, while the remainder, stationed east of the Weser, crossed over to join them during the night.

 Battle

 In an exception to the norm for the era, Contades placed his artillery in the centre protected only by the cavalry, with his infantry on each flank.
 The battle began on the French right flank, where Marshal de Broglie, who commanded the reserve, began an artillery duel against the allied left.